Best Snow Boots for Toddlers

 Finding boots that will stay on during snow play can be tough.
 Two of my kids seem to run in to this issue a lot, so finding boots that would stay on became my main focus.
 A lower strap across the ankle can really help boots stay on.
 Laces are also good for keeping boots from slipping off, however, I avoid traditional lace up styles that tie at the top for two reasons, the first being that boots which have come untied are impossible to retie without bare hands, and while you can double knot to avoid this problem you may create another- trying to undo those same knots for a child who suddenly, desperately, needs to use the potty.

 I have a pair of Kamik Snoday boots for my toddler in our entry way right now.
-The ankle strap keeps them on the foot, and the cord at the top keeps snow form falling into the boot.
+The ankle strap keeps them on the foot, and the cord at the top keeps snow from falling into the boot.
+The water proof toe and sides on these boots makes them great for wet slushy snow.

-The cinching lace on these adorable toddler boots will allow for a conforming fit that holds during play, and yet avoids the problem of tying laces on the boots.
+The cinching lace on these adorable toddler winter boots will allow for a conforming fit that holds during play, and yet avoids the problem of tying laces on the boots.
+The boots get great reviews from parents for being both waterproof and warm.

-Once you find the right boots these tips may be helpful to enjoy snow play:
+Once you find the right winter boots these tips may be helpful to enjoy snow play:

 - Be sure to have some tall warm socks on hand to wear with the boots.